MARKETPLACE - Reporting & Actions

 - Highlighting inclusion and diversity through marketing or product development

-- ICT taking steps to provide a safe online environment
+- Taking steps to provide a safe online environment or support children’s online access

 - Hotels/transport taking measures against child sexual exploitation

-- Real estate sector considering children’s needs when planning and executing projects.
+- Real estate sector considering children’s needs when planning and executing projects and in evictions

 - Banks providing financial education to children

-- Producers of products that are harmful (or illegal) for children to consume conducting initiatives to protect children from such products
+- Producers of products that are harmful (or illegal) for children to consume taking steps to protect children from such products

 - Transportation and automobile producers taking interior (e.g. airbags) and exterior (e.g. pedestrian airbags) safety measures to increase the safety of all users, taking special precautions with regard to children’s specific needs and vulnerabilities

-A score of 5 is given if the company is involved in such initiatives or programmes, but these initiatives and programmes are not explicitly focused on children.
+A score of 5 is given if the company is involved in such initiatives or actions, but they are not explicitly focused on children.

 Children’s Rights and Business Principles: